Polyhedral divisors and torus actions of complexity one over arbitrary fields: Graded algebras over Dedekind domains

 \section{Graded algebras over Dedekind domains}

-In this section we recall how to generalize the Dolgachev-Pinkham-Demazure (D.P.D.) presentation in [FZ, Section $3$] to the context of Dedekind domains (see Lemma $1.6$).
+In this section, we recall how to generalize the Dolgachev-Pinkham-Demazure (D.P.D.) presentation in [FZ03, Section $3$] to the context of Dedekind domains (see Lemma $1.6$).
 This generalization concerns in particular an algebraic description of affine normal parabolic complex $\mathbb{C}^{\star}$-surfaces.
-Let us start by a well known definition. \begin{rappel} An integral domain $A_{0}$ is called a \em Dedekind domain \rm (or Dedekind ring) if it is not a field and if it satisfies the following conditions. \begin{enumerate} \item[(i)] The ring $A_{0}$ is noetherian.
+Let us recall the definition of a Dedekind domain. \begin{rappel} An integral domain $A_{0}$ is called a \em Dedekind domain \rm (or a Dedekind ring) if it is not a field and if it satisfies the following conditions. \begin{enumerate} \item[(i)] The ring $A_{0}$ is noetherian.

 \item[(ii)]The ring $A_{0}$ is integrally closed in its field of fractions.